dorontal/consciousness/README.md

 Here, a "circle" denotes any collection of things.
 Think of Venn
 diagrams: if the universe is one big circle, the circles we are referring to here are inside of it.
-For example, take one collection of things to be the skin of some human and everything contained within the skin; call that collection a "human".
+For example, take one collection of things to be the skin of some specific human as it is right now, and include in your circle everything contained within the skin; call that collection a "human".
 By 'consciousness of a human', then, we are referring to the consciousness of what's inside this circle.

 ### Consciousness is "relationship"